CommandersAct/Platform-Documentation/features/integrations/concepts.md

 # Concepts

-This page defines concepts used in the Commanders Act Platform.
+This page will help you grasp the core concepts used in the *Commanders Act* new platform.

 ## Event
 An event represents an action made by a user on your website or application.